 Vata (air) - People with a dominant Vata dosha tend to be of a creative nature with lots of imagination and vision.
 If their dosha becomes unbalanced they may become anxious, forgetful and often uptight.
 Typical health issues caused by unbalanced Vata are bloating, anxiety or joint disorder.

-The premise behind Ayurveda is that the mind can influence the body into the direction of sickness and health.
-Ayurveda was developed as a system.
-It was a system to connect us to our own inner intelligence, to bring it to balance and in turn, bring balance to the body.
+The premise behind Ayurveda is that the mind can influence the body in the direction of sickness and health.
+Ayurveda was developed as a system to connect us to our own inner intelligence, to bring it to balance and, in turn, to bring balance to the body.

 Ayurveda has seven basic principles for restoring and maintaining the mind-body equilibrium.
 These are still relevant today: